-As Chairman of the Securities Investment Committee, the Company's President and Chief Executive officer, John V. Winfield, oversees the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
-Mr. Winfield also serves as Chief Executive Officer and Chairman of Santa Fe and Portsmouth and oversees the investment activity of those companies.
-Depending on certain market conditions and various risk factors, Mr. Winfield, Santa Fe, and Portsmouth may, at times, invest in the same companies in which the Company invests.
-The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Santa Fe and Portsmouth, at risk in connection with investment decisions made on behalf of the Company.
-Under the direction of the Securities Investment Committee, the Company has instituted certain modifications to its procedures to reduce the potential for conflicts of interest.
+As Chairman of the Executive Strategic Real Estate and Securities Investment Committee, the Company's President and Chief Executive officer, John V. Winfield, oversees the investment activity of the Company in public and private markets pursuant to authority granted by the Board of Directors.
+Mr. Winfield also serves as Chief Executive Officer and Chairman of Portsmouth and oversees the investment activity of Portsmouth.
+Depending on certain market conditions and various risk factors, Mr. Winfield and Portsmouth may, at times, invest in the same companies in which the Company invests.
+The Company encourages such investments because it places personal resources of Mr. Winfield and the resources of Portsmouth, at risk in connection with investment decisions made on behalf of the Company.
+Under the direction of the Executive Strategic Real Estate and Securities Investment Committee, the Company has instituted certain modifications to its procedures to reduce the potential for conflicts of interest.

 The Company, its subsidiary Santa Fe and Santa Fe's subsidiary, Portsmouth, have established performance-based compensation programs for Mr. Winfield's management of the securities portfolios of those companies.
 The performance-based compensation program was approved by the disinterested members of the respective Boards of Directors of the Company and its subsidiaries.
-No performance bonus compensation was paid to Mr. Winfield for the fiscal years ended June 30, 2019, and 2018.
+No performance bonus compensation was paid to Mr. Winfield for the fiscal years ended June 30, 2020, and 2019.